 - After two hours, wash your hair with shampoo and conditioner.

 The evidence for castor oil’s effectiveness as more than a laxative is only anecdotal.
-There are many claims about castor oil, including assertions that topical castor oil can help prevent or treat skin cancer.
-The American Cancer Society, however, says there’s no evidence to support its use.
+There are many claims about castor oil, including those that topical castor oil can help prevent or treat skin cancer.
+However, there’s no evidence to support its use.

 You could use castor oil for hair loss, but you’d be better off talking to your healthcare provider about therapies that are proven to get results.
 They might not recommend castor oil for much more than treatment for occasional constipation.